Introduction to Compile-time vs Runtime

 - Now we would look at the polymorphism technique in compile time vs runtime.
 In the case of compile-time, the method to be executed is decided during the compilation of the code, and the datatype which invokes the object is looked at.
 On the contrary, in the case of polymorphism in runtime, the object needed for executing the method is not known beforehand, and hence the code is compiled.
 When the flow of the code starts, it is only then the methods know what object is coming towards it for execution.

 - The next difference is in terms of error reporting.
-In compile-time, the errors are reported on compile-time, and it is in reference to syntax or semantics the code is looked into, whereas, in a runtime error, the error is referenced from the time when the code starts its execution.
-A compiler is the elements that detect the compile-time error, whereas it is in a runtime environment; the runtime error is detected.
-One can easily fix the compile-time error during development without running it in a production simulated environment, whereas runtime error can’t be 100% full proof without running it in a runtime environment.
+In compile-time, the errors are reported, and it is about syntax or semantics that the code is looked into, whereas, in a runtime error, the error is referenced from the time when the code starts its execution.
+A compiler is the element that detects the compile-time error, whereas it is in a runtime environment where the runtime error is detected, where runtime security also plays a key role.
+One can easily fix the compile-time error during development without running it in a production-simulated environment, whereas runtime error can’t be 100% foolproof without running it in a runtime environment.

 Comparison Table of Compile-time vs Runtime